abidrey07/Project-CTRL-Gaming-Controller-/doc/checkpoint2_reflection.md

 # Test Results
-I used this website (https://www.onlinemictest.com/controller-tester/) to test my program.
-I connected my controller to my computer and ran the program.
-I pressed the buttons on my controller and saw that the program detected the button presses and sent them to the computer for it to handle, as seen when the controller's LEDs on the computer turned on.
+I used the "Upload and Monitor" feature on the PlatformIO plug-in to test my program.
+When I pressed the buttons on my controller, it showed the character of the button I was pressing
+(eg. when I pressed the A button, it showed "A").
+This worked also for multiple button presses.

 ## Questions for Next Checkpoint